 Night or Sea Journey

 The hero’s travels take him to far-away and unknown lands.
 Often these journeys take place at night or at sea.
-These journeys may be forced upon the hero.

 The hero is forced to battle some kind of monster.
 Sometimes, this struggle is with the hero’s inner-demons.